 Whatever the maximum balance is on the card is, set your own monthly charge limit at an amount you feel that you can easily pay off on time, and don’t go over it.

 Now that credit scores may become a thing in the country, here’s one other reason to stay well below your limit: standard credit scores use credit utilization as a major metric.
 This is the ratio of credit outstanding to maximum credit available on your card.
 The lower this is, the better.

 3. Use Credit Card Cash Advance Only When Necessary

 Making frequent cash advances using your credit card is a quick way to accumulate debt.
-It’s because a credit card cash advance comes with fees and a higher interest rate than the regular that for your regular credit card spending.
+It's because cash advance comes with fees and a higher interest rate than the regular that for your regular spending.